Eastern bearded dragon: Ecology and behaviour

 Eastern bearded dragons are diurnal.
 They are arboreal and perch on exposed places such as tree branches or logs, retreating to lower and cooler places when too hot.
 They are more aggressive than the central bearded dragon.
 The males are territorial and permit only females and juveniles in their territory.
 Dominant males are usually the biggest dragons and get the highest perches.
 Females tunnel into dry earth to lay a clutch of eggs.

 When threatened, it inflates its throat and displays its beard.
 If further provoked, it opens its mouth to display the bright yellow colour of the lining of its mouth.
 In its close relative, the central bearded dragon; the lining of the mouth is of a reddish-pink hue.
 However the eastern bearded dragon will perform this beard display more often than its cousin.

 Sex makeup

 Recent observations concluded that hot temperatures were responsible for some of eastern bearded dragon lizards to change their sex makeup.
 Some lizards changed their male appearance to female, and have offspring, besides having the male ZZ chromosomes, of the genetic male lizards.

 Diet

-The eastern bearded dragon feeds on a variety of small animals, including mice, smaller reptiles, and insects.
+The eastern bearded dragon feeds on a variety of small animals, including mice, smaller reptiles, and insects – mostly mealworms and crickets.
+In some wild populations, male bearded dragons are herbivores.
 In captivity, it also eats leaf vegetables such as clover and small flowers, fruits, and berries.